Petrol prices remain steady ahead of Budget day

-New Delhi, Jan 31 (IANS) Prices of petrol and diesel remained unchanged for the fourth consecutive day across the metros.
+New Delhi: Prices of petrol and diesel remained unchanged for the fourth consecutive day across the metros.

 In the national capital, petrol was priced at Rs 86.30 per litre.